chameleonhead/stratrack/libs/mql-interpreter/README.md

 to be parsed correctly.

+Conditional compilation directives `#ifdef`, `#ifndef`, `#else` and `#endif` are also recognized.
+Code within inactive branches is skipped entirely during preprocessing, so you can enable or disable sections based on defined macros.

 `#property` directives are recognized as well.
 Use `preprocessWithProperties` to collect program properties before parsing.
 When using `interpret()`, the collected properties are returned in `runtime.properties`.